From Drummond to Canning, the streets of Carlton are full of folklore and fiction. These 14 stories are (surprisingly) true…

 #13 Salvatore della Bruna opened Melbourne’s first pizzeria, Toto’s, in 1961, and claims to have invented the ‘Aussie’ pizza (with pineapple!).

-#14 Lygon Food Store, another of Carlton’s old guards, became famous for its giant provolone, which took several men to wheel it into the store once the front window had been removed.
+#14 Lygon Food Store (now Lagoon Dining), another of Carlton’s old guards, became famous for its giant provolone, which took several men to wheel it into the store once the front window had been removed.

 All this talk about Carlton making you hungry?
 Lucky for you, we've gone ahead and crowned Lygon Street's best restaurants.
 You can also check out our Carlton guide for everything else this iconic Melbourne suburb has to offer.